lemlac/pylem/docs/reference.md

 print(f"The room is {room_area} square feet.")
 ```

-Not all Python code works in Pylem, and this document will go through the differences.
+Not all Python code works in Pylem, and this document will go through the major differences.

-The first major difference is the keyword `mut`.
+The first major difference is in the keyword `mut`.
 Variables are immutable by default.
 Use `mut` to allow a variable to be mutated. *See [Assignment](#assignmemt).*

 ```py
 secret_word = "pylem"